-An organization of newshounds in Nepal organized an illustration in Kathmandu Wednesday, worrying about the abrogation of cyberlaw.
-They stated that it is getting used to muzzle the voice of media inside u.
+An organization of newshounds in Nepal organized an illustration in Kathmandu on Wednesday, worrying about the abrogation of cyberlaw.
+They stated that it is getting used to muzzle the voice of the media inside u.
 S.

 As there’s each possibility of its misuse, the Law has to be scrapped, Bilasi demanded.